lynnswap/TabBarMenu/README.md

 }
 ```

-`tab` is `nil` for the system More tab.
+Use `tabBarController(_:menuForMoreTabWith:)` to provide a menu for the system More tab.
 Return `nil` to disable the menu for a given tab.
 Set `menuDelegate = nil` to remove menu handling.

-If you configure the tab bar controller with `viewControllers`, conform to `TabBarMenuViewControllerDelegate` instead. `viewController` is `nil` for the system More tab.
+If you configure the tab bar controller with `viewControllers`, conform to `TabBarMenuViewControllerDelegate` instead.
+Implement `tabBarController(_:menuForMoreTabWith:)` to provide a menu for the system More tab.
 TabBarMenu chooses the menu source based on which delegate protocol you adopt.

 ```swift